J0m1ty/ts-safe-union/README.md

 ### MergedUnion

 Use `MergedUnion` when you want to merge two existing object types into a single union while maintaining safe property access.
-See ./examples for more.

 ```typescript
 import { MergedUnion } from "ts-safe-union";